Survival Analysis in NCSS

 This page is designed to give a general overview of the capabilities of NCSS Statistical Analysis Software for survival analysis.
 If you would like to examine the formulas and technical details relating to a specific NCSS procedure, click on the corresponding ‘[Documentation PDF]’ link under each heading to load the complete procedure documentation.
 There you will find formulas, references, discussions, and examples or tutorials describing the procedure in detail.

 This procedure computes the nonparametric Kaplan-Meier and Nelson-Aalen estimates of survival and associated hazard rates.
 It can fit complete, right censored, left censored, interval censored (readout), and grouped data values.
 It outputs various statistics and graphs that are useful in reliability and survival analysis.
-It also performs several logrank tests and provides both the parametric and randomization test significance levels.
+It performs several logrank tests and provides both the parametric and randomization test significance levels.
+This procedure also computes Restricted Mean Survival Time (RMST) and Restricted Mean Time Lost (RMTL) statistics, along with pairwise difference and ratio comparisons among groups.

 Kaplan-Meier Curves (Logrank Tests) Procedure Window